By Nathan Goldschot

 Phil and Amy said I need to get over myself, so they’re dragging me to the homecoming game tomorrow.
 I plan to sit in the bleachers and stay busy writing so I don’t have to cheer for the a-holes who routinely shove me against lockers and spit on my back during class.
 Maybe being surrounded by so much banality will somehow inspire me to write something amazing.
 Yeah, right.

-I was filling in my journal when the Collection began, so I’ll be forced to keep scratching out words until the Chosen is selected–or until I’m killed.
+I was filling in my journal when the Collection began, so I’ll be forced to keep scribbling in here until the Chosen is selected–or until I’m killed.
 My hand is shaking so bad I doubt the words I’m writing are even legible.

 I don’t understand why the Day Reckoner isn’t moving.
 This isn’t how they’re supposed to behave.
-We were always told the monsters announce themselves with a shuddering howl ahead of their arrival, but this one didn’t seem to start screaming until it was right in front of us.
-Had I heard this sound in person before today I never would have laughed during a drill.
+The teachers told us the monsters announce themselves with a shuddering howl ahead of their arrival, but this one didn’t seem to start screaming until it was right in front of us.
+I never would have laughed during a drill had I heard this sound in person before today.
 The thing is just standing there, wailing.
 It sounds angry and in pain at the same time.
 Please God, just make it leave.